 National Park Lodges – When to Splurge and When to Skip

-Many of the national parks in the West offer amazing accommodations – historic hotels and lodges built at the beginning of the 20th century.
-Many from the list below were coming of age at this time.
-Train travel made America’s national parks more accessible, creating the need for accommodations within or nearby.
-Spending the nightat a national park lodge isn’t cheap, and the amenities one might expect at that price point are often not there.
+Many of the national parks in the West offer amazing accommodations in the form of historic hotels and lodges built at the beginning of the 20th century.
+Train travel made America’s national parks more accessible at the time, creating the need for accommodations within or nearby.
+Spending the night at a national park lodge isn’t cheap, and the amenities one might expect at that price point are often not there.
 Forget about pools, spas, and urban pampering – sometimes you can’t even get cable, satellite, or even WiFi.